ZYX2222/hERG_binding_regressor/README.md

 ### XGBoost
    XGBoost.ipynb: develop XGBoost models based on fingerprints (such as CECFP, which can be obtained by unzipping CECFP.zip in the data file);

-   XGB-CECFP.pkl: The optimal model, which can be used to predict the hERG pIC50 values for given SMILES (with CECFP).
+   XGB-CECFP.pkl: The optimal model, which can be used to predict the hERG pIC50 values for given SMILES (with calculated CECFP).

 ### GNN
    engine.py, model.py, utils.py: contain GNN models and helper functions;